top of page

 thrips in flower.png

-There are some highly effective insecticides available for controling thrips species, however adults are highly mobile and lifecycle can take under 10 days in optimal conditions.
-Predatory insects are available for thrips control and include:
+There are some highly effective insecticides available for controlling thrips species.
+They can be difficult to control as adults are highly mobile and lifecycle can take under 10 days in optimal conditions.
+Predatory insects are available for thrip control and include:

 This section is still under construction. more to come soon